 On its own merits, The Hustle is quite a funny movie.
 It easily passes the time and as comedies go there's a lot to like about it.
 The problem with it, however, is that if you're old enough to have seen Dirty Rotten Scoundrels (1988) then you know exactly how this movie plays out.
-That is because The Hustle is a re-boot of the original Steve Martin and Michael Caine movie and other than reversed roles, there really is no discernible difference between them.
+That is because The Hustle is a re-boot of the original Steve Martin (Only Murders In The Building) and Michael Caine movie and other than reversed roles, there really is no discernible difference between them.
 Other than the original being better.

 Rebel Wilson plays Penny rust a small-time con artist who frequently swindles foolish men out of a few hundred dollars.
 Anne Hathaway plays Josephine Chesterfield the far superior con artist who resides in the south of France.
 Where Penny goes after the small-time, Joesphine goes after the uber-wealthy.
 When their paths cross, Joesphine quickly realises that Penny may end up scuppering her plans.
 So she decides to bring Penny in as part of the con, but all the while plotting to get rid of her.
 When that eventually happens and Penny realises she has been played they decide to settle their differences with a bet.